Watch Road to the Olympic Games: International Swimming League | CBC Sports

 Watch Road to the Olympic Games: International Swimming League

 Watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.
-On this week's program, watch some of the best swimmers in the world compete at the International Swimming League stop in Washington, D.C.
+On this week's program, watch some of the best swimmers in the world compete at the International Swimming League stop in London.

 Coverage begins on Saturday at 4 p.m.
 ET